 As proposed by Annemans & Makady, an iterative dialogue amongst stakeholders with their multiple diverse perspectives is key.
 Ideally, this will be upheld throughout all the steps from early assessment to follow-up.
 Further research may focus on how this could be implemented in existing HTA processes.

 We provided a comprehensive summary of uncertainty assessment in Health Technology Assessment, with a focus on transferability to the setting of rare diseases.
 We made suggestions for improving TRUST4RD in the context of the rapidly emerging uncertainty literature.
-Application of the unrelated TRUST tool proved valuable for identifying, and assessing the impact of, uncertainties in two assessments of orphan drugs in rare diseases.
 We defined five steps to uncertainty management and proposed a research agenda specific to these in the field of rare diseases.

 Availability of data and materials